What Is The Relationship Between Amplitude And Volume

 Amplitude and volume are often used interchangeably, but they are two different concepts.
 Amplitude is the measure of the magnitude of the sound wave, while volume is the measure of how loud the sound is.
 The amplitude of a sound wave is what determines its volume; the higher the amplitude, the louder the sound.

-ALSO READ: Relationship Between Faith And Obedience
+ALSO READ: Relationship Between Flow Rate And Pressure

 The amplitude of a sound wave is what determines its volume; the higher the amplitude, the louder the sound.
 However, volume is also determined by how close you are to the source of the sound, and how sensitive the device playing the sound is.
 Understanding the differences between amplitude and volume is essential for creating a great listening experience.